eibex/reaction-light/README.md

 - Use the same instance of the bot on multiple servers
 - Easy installation and setup
 - Optional update notifications and error reporting to your own Discord server
+- No need to rely on developer mode and IDs

 You can host the bot yourself by configuring the `config.ini` file.
 Contact [eibex](https://github.com/eibex) if you want to add the bot hosted by him.